Moon0922/control-3d-model-by-facelandmark/README.md

-# Control GLB model in real-time using face landmark detection
+# Control 3d model in real-time by face landmark detection

 ### Libraries: